Round Vs. Teardrop Implants

 - Low sitting nipple placement

-- Short distance from areola to breast fold
+- A short distance from areola to the breast fold

 Advantages of a Teardrop Implant

 - Better cleavage due to the wider diameter of the implant

 - Can lift and centralise the nipple position

 - Natural-looking appearance

 Note: Teardrop implants do not alleviate the need for a breast lift if this has been recommended for you!

 Although it is important to research and understand the differences between the implants, ultimately, your Surgeon is best to advise which implant shape is best suited to you and your desired outcome or “dream boob” goals.

 Disclaimer: Please note any information provided should be used only as an information guide and not CosMediTour giving advice.
 Please ensure you do your own valid surgery research and seek advice from a general practitioner to enable you to be fully informed about surgery.